Flag of Earth: International Flag of Planet Earth (2015)

 In 2015, Swedish designer Oskar Pernefeldt proposed a flag called the International Flag of Planet Earth.
-The design consists of the first stage to the flower of life (7 joined rings of same radius, with the 6 outer rings drawn around the first ring spaced exactly 1 radian apart).
+The design consists of the first stage to the flower of life (seven joined rings of same radius, with the six outer rings drawn around the first ring spaced exactly one radian apart).
 The shape represents the life on the planet, and the connection of everything on it to everything else.
 The number of circles also may be seen to represent the seven continents of the planet.
 The symbol is placed on a dark blue background, which represents water, the essential of the planet's life, and the oceans, which cover most of the surface of Earth.
-The aspect ratio of the height of the flag to its width equals 2:3.
+The aspect ratio of the height of the flag to its width is 2:3.

 Oskar Pernefeldt designed the flag as a graduate thesis, but the flag quickly became popular internationally.
 The release of a press kit inspired widespread media attention, and the website Pernefeldt created for the flag received more than half a million views in its first 24 hours.
 Many outlets speculated about the design's use in space travel, particularly humans reaching Mars.

 The International Flag of Planet Earth Organization (IFOPE-O) is a registered 501(c)(4) nonprofit organization founded by Pernefeldt to promote the proposal.
 Its mission is to make this flag recognized as the flag of Earth, by serving as its awareness agency.